felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 surrounded by buzzwords, with no one telling me anything.
 Oh how I wished Jimmy Neutron's "[book gum](https://www.youtube.com/watch?v=x1ambhfSnBA)" was real!

 This process
-lasted years, and it was unpleasant.
+lasted *years*, and it was unpleasant.
 I felt useless.
 I felt ashamed.
 I wished I could go back in time and learn about agile, CI/CD, and other DevOps requirements during my studies instead of having filled my brain with equations of motion that I had no use for.
 In short, at 27 years old, I already felt like I had missed the boat, and with each